thomasgalvin/InterviewQuestions/README.md

 * **Developer 04 - Prime Sieve** -Implement the Sieve of Eratosthenes to find prime numbers
 * **Developer 05 - Quick Sort** -Implement the QuickSort algorithm

-## Solutions ##
+### Solutions ###

-This project also includes an `InterviewSolutions` module, with working answers to all of these questions.

-That probably makes some of you angry.
-What good is a suite of test questions if the candidate can just download the answers ahead of time!

-Well, two things.
-First, if they know what GitHub is and how to clone a project, they're probably good enough to solve these problems anyway.

-Second, these aren't trick questions.
-This is all stuff that should have been covered in any four-year computer science degree.
-If the potential candidate checks out this code and learns something new, I consider that a win.
+This project also includes an `Solutions` module, with working answers to all of these questions.
+These aren't intended to be the One True Way to solve these problems, and some of them intentionally use simplistic logic or code structure.
+These code samples are here for learning purposes.
+This is all stuff that should have been covered in any four-year computer science degree, and if someone checks out this code and learns something new, I consider that a win.

+## Web Developer ##

+The `WebDeveloper` project is a work in progress.